 - If the person is dependent on you for bathing, take time to prepare the room’s temperature, and the water’s temperature.
 Making the bath temperature and the room temperature similar means the body will not have to adjust and strain.

 - Be especially careful when assisting the patient to enter the tub or shower, so that you don’t slip and hurt yourself.
-Don’t force the patient, and don’t hurry the patient.
+Don’t force or hurry the patient.

-The goal in senior bathing is a safe and comfortable bath or shower for patient and caregiver both.
+The goal in senior bathing is a safe, comfortable bath for both patient and caregiver.

 Let Caregiver-Aid help you with one of these sets.